 I live and work in Herefordshire, United Kingdom.

-Imaginings of my birthplace: Vancouver Canada, nestled between the ocean and mountains and memories of a childhood in the Midlands countryside, has permeated and influenced my practice.
+Early sensory connections to my birthplace, Vancouver Canada, nestled between the ocean and mountains and memories of a childhood in the Midlands countryside, permeates my practice.

-My artwork incorporates abjection whilst drawing on Kleinian thinking and experience as a Child Psychotherapist.
+My artwork incorporates my surroundings, explores beginnings, endings, our bodies, identity, drawing on Kleinian thinking, motherhood, abjection (Kristeva.
+J, The Powers of Horror (1982) ) and my experience as a Child Psychotherapist.

-My sculptural work can simultaneously fascinate and repulse challenging the viewer to explore hidden and culturally unpalatable physical and psychological aspects of ourselves.
+My sculptural work can simultaneously attract and repel, evoke complex emotions by revealing imagined physical and psychological aspects of ourselves.